G4L1C/subHASH/README.md

 # subHASH
-Finds a collision for a given MD5 substring
+Finds a collision for a given MD5 substring.
+Specially developed to solve the **HackaFlag** captchas.

 Usage:
 ```